szinck1/openshift-setup/README.md

 This guide installs OCP 3.6 on Red Hat Atomic Host using the ansible-container installer, Gluster Container Native Storage and LDAP authentication.
 An external LB configured to use SSL passthru is needed in front of the infrastructure and master nodes.

-THe inventory sets up a basic HA environment with 3 masters, 3 infrastructure nodes, 4 application nodes and 3 storage nodes.
-The storage nodes.
+The inventory sets up a basic HA environment with 3 masters, 3 infrastructure nodes, 4 application nodes and 3 storage nodes.

 [Red Hat Atomic Host VMware Setup](atomic-setup.md)